shantpat/PyCrossNought/README.md

    6) blocking 3 'O' diagonal

  ### ask_to_play()
- - Asks user to input his nexxt move
+ - Asks user to input his next move

  ## To Do :
  - PyGame Based Ui for the game
  - Maximing winning Probability for Player 2